 10. Log of a Wood

 A log of wood is generally cut in a cylindrical shape.
-Also, one can easily visualise the cylinder shape by looking at the trunk of the tree.
+Also, the trunk of the tree is mostly cylindrical in shape.

 11. Toilet Paper Roll